Top 20 Things to Pack for a Nepal Trip

 • Karna Rana

 An average traveler looks up the Nepal Teahouse Trekking Packing List yet gets sort of the things when they travel.
 Tension runs high.
-A trip turns into bad memory once the traveler is unprepared.
+A trip turns into a bad memory once the traveler is unprepared.
 Let that traveler not be you.

 Nepal reigns as the number one hub for a relaxing and thrilling tourist destination.
 Travelers from around the world come to Nepal for trekking, adventure sports, mountaineering, and so on.
-The small nation heartily welcomes free spirits traveling in pursuit of incredible sceneries everywhere.
+The small nation heartily welcomes free spirits traveling in pursuit of incredible scenery everywhere.

 Table of Contents